 The Natural Resources Conservation Service (NRCS) has defined four hydrologic soil groups providing a means for grouping soils by similar infiltration and runoff characteristics during periods of prolonged wetting.
 Typically, clay soils (Group D) that are poorly drained have the lowest infiltration rates with the highest amount of runoff, while sandy soils (Group A) that are well drained have high infiltration rates, with little runoff.
 Data for the watershed were obtained from BASINS, which contains information from the State Soil Geographic Database (STATSGO) and are presented in Figure 2-5.
-The majority of the watersheds are made up of soil groups B and C. The Wills Creek watershed contains mostly B soils, while the Casselman River, Savage River, Georges Creek, and North Branch of the Potomac watersheds mostly consist of C soils.
+The majority of the watersheds are made up of silty soils (Group B) and a combination of sandy and clay soils (Group C).
+The Wills Creek watershed contains mostly B soils, while the Casselman River, Savage River, Georges Creek, and North Branch of the Potomac watersheds mostly consist of C soils.
 There are small portions of A soils in the Wills Creek and North Branch of the Potomac watersheds and a very small portion of D soils in the North Branch of the Potomac.